brightzheng100/mcm-app-deploy-patterns/README.md

 > Note:
 > 1. The MINIO_URL pattern must be `<HTTP/HTTPS>://<URI>/<BUCKET>`,for example: http://my-minio.example.com/my-bucket;
 > 2. As here we're using `sed` to replace the content, we have to escape the special char `\`.
+> 3. For those who are using IBM Cloud Object Storage service, you may enable the [HMAC Credential](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) to create such a key pair and create the secret accordingly.

 > OUTPUT: